Skip to main content

 About Gyu no Ishizaki

-Gyu no Ishizaki is a Sapporo venue with a verified price range of JPY 10,000 to JPY 14,999 and evening hours from Monday through Saturday.
+Gyu no Ishizaki is a Sapporo venue with a price range of JPY 10,000 to JPY 14,999 and evening hours from Monday through Saturday.
 It is closed on Sunday.
-For travelers comparing higher-end dining options in the city, the most reliable facts are straightforward: plan for dinner, dress smart casual, budget in the stated range.
+For travelers comparing higher-end dining options in the city, plan for dinner, dress smart casual, budget in the stated range.

 Booking, Timing, Service Logistics

-The verified opening hours are Monday through Saturday from 5 PM to 11 PM, with Sunday closed.
-No lunch hours are verified, so visitors should plan around dinner service only.
+The opening hours are Monday through Saturday from 5 PM to 11 PM, with Sunday closed.
+No lunch hours are listed, so visitors should plan around dinner service only.

-Specific booking rules, cancellation fees, payment methods, seating inventory, last-order times are not verified in the available data.
+Specific booking rules, cancellation fees, payment methods, seating inventory, last-order times are not listed.
 If those details matter for your visit, confirm them directly with the restaurant before finalizing plans.

 Is It Worth the Price?